johnchuks/events-service/README.md

 ### Prerequisites

 Things you need to install the software and how to install them
-- Ensure you have `Docker` installed on your local machine
+- Ensure you have `Docker` and `Go` installed on your local machine
-- Ensure you have `Go` installed as well
-- Ensure you have `Docker Compose` installed by checking the current version like so
+- You can check if `Docker Compose` was installed on your machine like so

 ```
 docker-compose --version